 “Superb!”
 She said, without even checking their works.

 “Notice that between the colors red, blue, and yellow, I left the slices blank.
-If you mix the two colors between them, you’ll get your secondary colors.
+If you mix the two colors on either side of them, you’ll get your secondary colors.
 If you don’t already know the colors, you’ll find out when you mix the primary colors together.
 And remember!
 No double-dipping!”

 They didn’t need to ask her what that meant.
-Everybody knew at this point, that you where aren’t supposed to dip your paint brush from one color into another.
+Everybody knew at this point that you weren’t supposed to dip your paint brush from one color into another.
 That would just mix up the colors.
-They used little sticks to scoop out the colors they needed and mixed them on a color palette.
+They used little sticks to scoop out the colors they needed and mixed them on a palette.

 Tom licked his finger and pretended to dip it into the paint.
 His brother nearly fell off his chair laughing.
 It was a very funny joke, because that was what they did one time with a jar of peanut butter.

 They had dipped their fingers into the peanut butter over and over.
 Each time they put it into their mouths, sucking their fingers clean, then dipping it back.
-When their mother stopped by the kitchen and caught them in action, she nearly pulled her hair out.
+When their mother stopped by the kitchen and caught them in the act, she nearly pulled her hair out.

 “Ew!
 Ew!
 Ew!
 NO double-dipping!”
 She cried, disgusted.
-“You’re putting your mouth germs all inside the peanut butter.
+“You’re putting your mouth germs in the peanut butter.
 When you close that jar you’ve just created the perfect environment for the germs to multiply.
-And then the next person will unknowingly spread all your germs over your peanut butter and jelly sandwich.”
+And then, the next person will unknowingly spread all your germs over your peanut butter and jelly sandwich.”

 The students mixed yellow with red and got various shades of orange.
-Some were light, and some where dark, but they were nonetheless orange.
-Then they washed their paintbrushes and mixed the blue and red to get all kinds of purple, and yellow and blue to get green.
+Some were light, and some were dark, but they were nonetheless orange.
+Then, they washed their paintbrushes and mixed blue and red to get all kinds of purple, and yellow and blue to get green.

 CHAPTER 4